ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 ### The Model

-The way I see it there are three major components that are involved in any deployment:
+The way I see it there are three major components involved in any deployment:
 - Source code
 - Artifacts ("Something that is Deployable")
 - A running process or processes on a machine

 Deciding what plays the role of each of these components in a particular system makes it much easier to frame an understanding of how deployments occur for that system.
-It should be noted that sometimes the source code and artifacts components may be the same "thing".
+It should be noted that the source code and artifacts components may be the same "thing".

 ### Source Code